cf-dtx/Universal_Robots_ROS_Driver/README.md

 ## How to report an issue
-Before creating an issue, please have a look at the [Troubleshooting section](#Troubleshooting) of this document.

-To create an issue on the [Issue Board](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/issues/new) please use the default template.
+Create an issue on the [Issue Board](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/issues/new) using the default template.

 ## How to get help
 If you need help using this driver, please see the ROS-category in the [UR+ Developer Forum](https://forum.universal-robots.com/c/ros).